ksafranski/Docker-Tutorial/5.Utils/README.md

 ### Binci

 [Binci](https://github.com/binci/binci) is a tool designed for running environments similar to Compose.
-The main difference is it's focus on light-weight, task-based ephemeral workflows.
-Binci is describes as:
+The main difference is its focus on light-weight, task-based ephemeral workflows.
+Binci is described as:

 > Binci is a utility that allows you to easily containerize your development workflow using Docker.
 Simply put, it's like having a cleanroom for all of your development processes which contain services (like databases) without needing to setup and maintain these environments manually.